-They should be able to discuss a variety of aspects of one production seen giving a personal analysis and evaluation of the theatrical elements that contributed to its total effectiveness.
+They should be able to discuss a variety of aspects of one theatre production giving a personal evaluation and analysis of the theatrical elements that contributed to its success or lack of success.

 Students are assessed on their knowledge and understanding of the subject content detailed in Knowledge and understanding (page 11) as well as their analytical and evaluative skills.